chaswiso/Portfolio/Test Plan.md

 # Test Plan
 ## Introduction
+> So...
+What do we plan on doing
 ## Objectives and Tasks
 ### Objectives
 ### Tasks
 ## Scope
+> We're going to limit our testing to this
 ## Testing Strategy
 ### Unit Testing
 ### API Testing